-If the customer reports And Then Total income below the MA income limit reported income source The information is reasonably compatible and considered verified.
+If the customer reports And Then Total income below the MA income limit Information was available for each reported income source from the hubs; and The total is below the MA income limit The information is reasonably compatible and considered verified.
 No further proof is needed.
 Information was not available for each reported income source from the hubs The customer must provide proof of income.
-The hubs show total income above the MA income limit The customer is asked clarifying questions.
+The customer is asked clarifying questions.